k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 <p><strong>dataVersionExecId</strong></p>
 </td>
 <td width="185">
-<p>Populates with the task execution id of the selected data version.
+<p>Populated with the task execution id of the selected data version.
 The parameter can be set on Data Versioning load tasks.</p>
 </td>
 <td width="99">
 <p>Load task</p>